Andyngo280/CMPE-152-Project-/README.txt

-We believe we can generate code for assignment and if statments We stopped and could not finish loop statements, we couldnt finish coding for repeat Change the input file in make to access our different test-cases You can manually change where to output the generated code by editing the open statement in codeVisitor
+We believe we can generate code for assignment and if statments We stopped and could not finish loop statements, we couldnt finish coding for repeat Change the input file in make to access our different test-cases You can manually change where to output the generated code by editing the open statement in target, codeVisitor, line 61
 	codeVisitor is where we do our code generation
 To check if we did it correctly we had to generate instructions that
 	will load the value stored in beta into the T register before we declare our variables at the end